showyourwork/showyourwork/docs/api.rst

 =============

 Welcome to the guts of |showyourwork|.
-The backend is fairly complicated given that ``showyourwork`` is not just a Python package: it is simultanteously a wrapper around Snakemake *and* a child process of Snakemake, as well as a command-line tool, a cookiecutter template, a GitHub Action, and a conda environment manager.
+The backend is fairly complicated given that ``showyourwork`` is not just a Python package: it is simultaneously a wrapper around Snakemake *and* a child process of Snakemake, as well as a command-line tool, a cookiecutter template, a GitHub Action, and a conda environment manager.
 The code is wrapped up into a pip-installable Python package, but users should